 - Commercial organic agriculture is a tool for sustainable economic growth and development.

-As an organic farmer, there are many types of organic farming you can practice.
-They include crop diversity, crop rotation, soil management, weed suppression, integrated pest management (IPM) and livestock management. we expound each of these methods as follows;
+In this section. learn the types of organic farming you can practice on your farm.
+They include crop diversity, crop rotation, soil management, weed suppression, integrated pest management (IPM) and livestock management.
+We expound each of these methods as follows;

 you will be growing many crops together in the same plot for many benefits such as weed, disease and pest suppression, nitrogen fixation, living support for climbing plants like beans as well as providing shade.
 Methods of crops for diversity include;

-Also known as inter-cropping.
+- Polyculture; Also known as inter-cropping.
 You will grow a mix of two or more cash crops for harvest.
 An example is planting beans and corn.
-Ite benefits include nitrogen fixation, reduced disease epidemics and crop nutrient uptake for higher yields.
+Its benefits include nitrogen fixation, reduced disease epidemics and crop nutrient uptake for higher yields.

 Soil health management